jukebox495/Marlin-Micromake-D1/README.md

 The microcontroller of the printer has an internal non-volatile memory (EEPROM) where the configuration of the printer is saved.
 After updating to the new Marlin 2.1 firmware, the printer will promt you to initialize the EEPROM, which clears all the old contents.
 Therefore, I would recommend to save your current EEPROM settings in case you are not satisfied with the new firmware and want to go back.
-One way to do this is to open the original Cura 15.4 that ships with the machine and select Machine -> Firmware configuration while your printer is connected to your PC.
+One way to do this is to open the original Cura 15.4 that shipped with the machine and select Machine -> Firmware configuration while your printer is connected to your PC.
 Now you can write down all the parameters or, like I did it, take some screenshots.

 To flash the new Marlin 2.1 firmware onto your Micromake D1, the Arduino IDE is required.
 See the instructions below ("Building Marlin 2.1") if you are not familiar with the Arduino IDE.